 This is a cloud-based service platform that lets business users create, model, and deploy business process apps, all with very little to no coding knowledge.
 It follows a lightweight approach compared to other workflow tools, empowering non-coding team members to design workflows that they are familiar with.

 Kissflow doesn’t use BPMN 2.0 notation like some of the other options, but rather relies on an intuitive visual builder that you don’t need any training on.

 This workflow management system offers a simple visual interface, with drag-and-drop features that let you create things like pre-populated fields and tables to design logic-based forms.
 You can also define workflows with sequential tasks, and get notifications and analysis by chosen metrics.
-Kissflow is integration friendly, though most integrations will either have to be hand-crafted or done through Zapier.
+Kissflow Workflow is integration-friendly, though most integrations will either have to be hand-crafted or done through Zapier.

 Kissflow users get access to KPIs, user management, dashboards, ad-hoc reports, ease of use, and easily affordable pricing plans.